 At Munger, Tolles & Olson, a diverse workforce improves our ability to serve the needs of our clients and creates a more dynamic workplace for our attorneys.
 As a result, diversity and inclusion have always been – and continue to be – a cornerstone of our firm.
 The firm was founded in 1962 by a group of attorneys that included a woman.
 Since then, our managing partners have included two women, an LGBT man and an African-American man.
 We remain a leader in diversity hiring, retention and promotion, and we consistently beat national averages in the number of women and diverse lawyers in our associate and partner ranks.
 We also work hard to foster an inclusive environment where all of our lawyers can thrive and contribute fully and authentically to all aspects of firm life.

 MUNGER TOLLES AT A GLANCE

-- Twenty-one percent of our lawyers are minorities, far above the national average of 15.6 percent.
+- In 2016, 21 percent of our lawyers were minorities, far above the national average of 15.6 percent.

-- In the past five years, roughly 40 percent of lawyers promoted to partner were minorities and nearly 50 percent have been women.
+- In the past five years, roughly 50 percent of lawyers promoted to partner were women and nearly 40 percent were minorities.

 - The American Lawyer ranks us eighth in diversity among U.S. law firms.

-- Perfect score of 100 percent on the Human Rights Campaign’s 2017 Corporate Equality Index.
+- We received a perfect score on the Human Rights Campaign’s 2017 Corporate Equality Index.